Ricardo Karam: Spokesmanship

-Given Lebanon's difficult period in October 2019, Ricardo Karam took to his different digital platforms to combat the negative outpour of news that took over social media.
-He shared stories of resilience as well as his views and numerous messages aiming to trigger hope, change, and positivity.

 He has also taken part in the Dod el Fassad (Against Corruption) national campaign, launched by the Saint-Joseph University and ALDIC with the support of the European Union and Expertise France under the ACT project.

-In 2021, Ricardo was chosen by the Global Health Institute at the American University of Beirut to become the ambassador for its yearly cancer awareness and prevention campaign.
-Being familiar with the struggle, he joined the cause in the spirit of making a difference in so many people's lives.

-As of 2023, Ricardo Karam will be joining AUB Board of Trustees after winning the 2022 WAAAUB elections that took place in April.
+In 2023, Ricardo Karam joined AUB Board of Trustees.

 Awards and recognition

 Karam was awarded the medal of the Lebanese National Order of Merit of the rank of Knight in 2022.
 He received the Palestinian Medal of Culture, Science and Arts with high distinction in 2021, the French National Order of Merit of the Rank of Knight in 2016, and was awarded the Beirut International Festival Prize in 2012, the Lebanese American University Alumni Achievement Award in 2011, and in that same year, the prize of the Sheikh Ibrahim Bin Mohamad Al Khalifa Center for Culture and Research.

-TAKREEM
+Takreem

-In 2009, Karam created TAKREEM, which he designed as a platform aiming to promote good ethics in Arabs by honoring those who excel in their fields and who can act as role models for role models.
-Every year, TAKREEM recognizes the achievements of eight Arabs who have distinguished themselves in the arts, sciences, environment, education, or leadership.
+In 2009, Karam created Takreem, which he designed as a platform aiming to promote good ethics in Arabs by honoring those who excel in their fields and who can act as role models for role models.
 Patrons include Noor Al Hussein, Marc Levy, Lakhdar Brahimi, Hanan Ashrawi Barham Salih and Mai bint Mohammed Al Khalifa.